TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-Once in the path we test the console a bit and we see that we can really execute javascript code:
+Click in "Try it now" to access to the sandbox and once in the path we test the console a bit and we see that we can really execute javascript code:

 <br />